15 Neuromarketing Books You Must Read In 2022

 Apparently, you should never judge a book by its cover … that’s worrying, since these ones say that you’re about to do just that!
-According to their best-selling, billion-dollar-making and Nobel-Prize-winning authors, you will judge these neuromarketing books before you even realise it.
+According to their best-selling, $billion-making and Nobel-Prize-winning authors, you will judge these neuromarketing books before you even realise it.

 Our latest publication, Smart Persuasion, was inspired by the work of both psychologists and digital marketing gurus.
 This is our chance to pick a few favourites and assemble a brand-boosting, fortune-making and (in some cases) world-saving shortlist.
 These are the neuromarketing books every digital marketer should know by heart.